 - If you can’t attend a meeting or interview, or know you’re going to be late, make sure you give as much notice as possible.

-Are you already getting Council Tax Reduction (or rates in Northern Ireland)?
+Are you already getting Housing Benefit, Council Tax Reduction (or rates in Northern Ireland)?
 Then you’re still entitled to get them if your benefits are sanctioned.

 However, your Jobcentre will contact your local council.
 The council will then usually stop these benefits until you’ve confirmed your new income.